 nature, vehicular traffic to include ATV, dirt bikes, etc. is prohibited

 on them.
 Crabbing piers, picnic tables, BBQ grills, etc.

 their Guests.
 No Common Areas shall be used as a permanent driveway or

 parking area, and no obstruction or structure of any nature shall be

 placed on any Common Areas, except for

 Angola by the Bay Property Owners Association for the benefit of all.

 A. All Common Areas are maintained by our Maintenance Personnel.

 Maintenance does not manicure the forested common

-grounds (i.e. picking up twigs, fallen/rotten trees, small limbs, leaves, etc.)
+grounds (i.e. mowing grass, and picking up twigs, fallen/rotten trees, small limbs, leaves, etc.)